 - SANSEVIERIA (Language of mother-in-law): An evergreen that has tolerance for darkness but needs lots of water.
 It could grow from 2-3 feet, making it a perfect fit under the stairs.

 We totally love this idea!
 Build a table around a tree planted in a pot and surround it with chairs or benches plus throw in some cushion and throw pillows, et voila!
 You have a unique dining room that would get guests talking, raving and envying.
 Your tree-centric dining space will be a source of inspiration.
-Add a few pots and you can hold a garden tea party even when it''s raining outdoors.
+Add a few pots and you can hold a garden tea party even when it's raining outdoors.
+Choose a bonsai or any of the ornamental plants in the Philippines to create a charming setting.

 This mini wall garden can be hanged anywhere outside your home, depending on the weather condition and accessible irrigation.
 By combining plants and flowers of different sizes, colors and textures, in vases and pots, you can crate a vertical landscape that will give harmonious cascades to any restricted outdoor space.